-Ecology: Mainly a sedentary species (epigean) tube-building amphipod occuring in estuarine of highly variable salinity.
-Most often found living in fine organic sediments in the tidal regions of sand or mudflats of harbours and inlets or in slow-flowing brackish regions of streams and rivers (Hurley 1954, Fenwick 2001).
-Paracorophium lucasi feed on phytoplankton, detritus and benthic microalgae or filamentous epiphytic algae (Bousfield 1973).
+Ecology: Mainly a sedentary species (epigean) of tube-building amphipods occurring in estuaries of highly variable salinity.
+Most often found living in fine organic sediments in the tidal regions of sand or mudflats of harbors and inlets or in slow-flowing brackish regions of streams and rivers (Hurley 1954, Fenwick 2001).
+Paracorophium lucasi feed on phytoplankton, detritus, and benthic microalgae or filamentous epiphytic algae (Bousfield 1973).

 Means of Introduction: Paracorophium lucasi was most likely introduced on logs from New Zealand imported in the 1970s, or lumber used for dry ballast (Boyd et al. 2002).